sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

 In a similar manner for the Dobzhansky Statement, I also created an ABT for this post:

 > Communicating is one of the most important skills for the modern scientist.
-But as scientists learn new skills, communication plays second fiddle to learning hard skill techniques.
+But as scientists learn new skills, I posit communication plays second fiddle to learning hard skill techniques.
 Therefore, this post serves as a supplemental guide to enhance communication skills by employing simplistic narrative structure.

 ### "The Hero's Journey" Narrative